MAKE A GIFT BUY TICKETS MAP

 PROGRAM GOALS INCLUDE:

-• Expanding students’ sense of human experience and possibility, including a more constructive perspective of how they fit into the larger world
+• Students will expand their sense of human experience and possibility, including a more constructive understanding of how they fit into the larger world.

-• Learning to look at, think about, and talk about art in a meaningful way
+• Students will learn to look at, think about, and talk about art in a meaningful way.

-• Considering an art museum as a place where the students belong
+• Students will consider an art museum as a place where they belong.

 Since its inception in 2006, RAISE has served more than 200 adolescents aged 12–17 from Berkshire County.
 Following their program experiences, students report that they find the museum a peaceful and comforting place, and many express the desire to go back because they feel a sense of personal ownership.
 Court personnel report that the recidivism rate for RAISE program graduates is close to zero, illustrating the power of art to change lives.